 How to Choose a Snow Sports Helmet

 This profile is different for each person.
 More extreme oval shapes we describe as long ovals.
-In the middle is "intermediate oval" shape, with profiles approaching round described as "round oval".
-To ascertain your head shape, have a friend check out your head from above.
-Otherwise, your best bet is to try on a few helmets of any sort, and note where you feel pressure.
-Investigate other people's impressions of the same helmets to deduce your head shape.
-In an average helmet, those with long oval heads will feel more pressure at the forehead while those with round oval heads will feel more pressure above their temples.
-To calibrate your fit impressions, as well as select a helmet that fits your head well, note that some manufacturers are known for making helmets in certain shapes.
-Giro makes helmets for long oval heads, while Smith makes headgear tailored more to round oval folks.
-POC and Bern seem to fit more in the middle, targeted at intermediate oval heads.
+The "intermediate oval" shape is in the middle, with profiles approaching round described as "round oval."
+Have a friend check out your head from above to ascertain your head shape.
+Alternatively, your best bet is to try on a few different brands' helmets and note where you feel the pressure.
+Investigate other peoples' impressions of the same helmets to deduce your head shape.
+Those with long-oval heads will feel more pressure at the forehead in an average helmet, while those with round-oval heads will feel more pressure above their temples.
+To calibrate your fit impressions and select a helmet that fits your head well, note that some manufacturers are known for making helmets in specific shapes.
+It's similar to how certain shoe manufacturers are known for making wider or narrower shoes.
+Giro makes helmets for long oval heads, while Smith makes headgear tailored to round-oval folks.
+POC and Bern seem to fit more in the middle, targeted at intermediate-oval heads.

-If you cannot try on a helmet, all manufacturers provide a sizing chart.
-Generally, this sizing chart is calibrated in measured distance around the greatest circumference of the head, just above the ears, across the forehead, and around the bulge in the back of the skull.
-Measure this with a tape or string and compare against the manufacturer's chart.
-Consult the instructions with the chart for more nuanced, company-specific direction.
-If you are between sizes, but cannot try on both the larger and smaller sizes, size down if you have short or thin hair and size up if you have more hair.
+Most manufacturers provide a sizing chart if you cannot physically try on a helmet.
+Generally, sizing charts are calibrated in the measured distance around the greatest circumference of the head.
+It follows just above the ears, across the forehead, and around the bulge in the back of the skull.
+Measure this with a tape or string and compare it to the manufacturer's chart.
+Consult the instructions with the chart for a more nuanced, company-specific direction.
+If you are between sizes, but cannot try on larger and smaller sizes, size down if you have short or thin hair and size up if you have more hair.

 Warmth and Venting

-We rated each helmet in this review for its goggle compatibility, both with goggles from the same company and others.
+In this review, we rated each helmet for its goggle compatibility, both with goggles from the same company and others.
 Keeping in mind that what works for one person's face might not work for someone else's, making a hands-on test pretty crucial for the selection of your helmet/goggle combo.

 Features and Accessories

-Although not as important as fit, comfort, or safety, style can play a big role in our choice of helmet.
-As we've mentioned previously, the injection molded helmets tend to be a bit bulkier, while the in-molded helmets are sleeker and usually have more features.
-Most of the these helmets come in a variety of colors, from earth tones to bright two-toned colors.
+Although not as important as fit, comfort, or protection, style can still play a significant role in our helmet choice.
+Many people are reticent about wearing a helmet because they think it makes them look strange.
+We believe this mentality is outdated.
+Nowadays, there is a helmet to fit every head and every sense of style.
+As we've mentioned previously, the injection-molded helmets tend to be a bit bulkier, while the in-molded helmets are sleeker and usually have more features.
+Most of these helmets come in various colors, from earth tones to bright two-toned colors.
 Find a style that works for you and your outfit and go with it; your friends will learn to spot you in the lift line regardless.